Arnhem War Museum 40/45

 Arnhem War Museum presents exhibition 'Out of Ammo'

 He talks about the idea behind this exhibition, which can be visited for a year in the heart of Arnhem.
-“From the start, the objective of my museum has always been to shed light on the Second World War from all angles, both from the Allies and the occupying forces.
+“From the start, the objective of my museum has always been to illuminate the Second World War from all angles, from the perspective of both the Allies and the occupying forces.
 After all, every story has multiple sides.

 A Bridge too Far

-The Battle of Arnhem is of course best known to most of the people
+The Battle of Arnhem is of course best known to the majority of people

-of 'A Bridge too Far', forcing the Allies to stop their advance.
+of 'A Bridge too Far', forcing the Allies to halt their advance.

 The war winter of 1944 was the result.
-What hardly anyone realizes is that
+That is what almost no one realizes

-halting the advance at the same time was also the last time
+halting the advance was also the last time

 that the Germans have won a battle,” says Eef.